iamshishirgaire/IOE-Syllabus-Data/faculties/civil/4sem/probability_stats.md

-# Syllabus

-## **PROBABILITY AND STATISTICS**

-**Course Objective:**

-To provide the students with practical knowledge of the principles and concepts of probability and statistics and their applications in the engineering field.

-## Topics

 1. **Descriptive Statistics and Basic Probability (6 hours)**
     * Introductions to statistics and its importance in engineering
     * Describing data with graphs (bar, pie, line diagram, box plot)